scholarslab/engl-5559/herzig/README.md

        description="Salvador Dali's The Persistence of Memory"
        license="public domain"
            url="https://upload.wikimedia.org/wikipedia/commons/6/64/Dargenta_%26_Salvador_Dali_The_persistance_of_Memory.png">

-# New Times, New Spaces

-<param ve-image
-       label="Many Times, More Worlds, More Voices"
-       description="Black Timescapes"
-       url="New Times.jpg">

 # Hadriana's Garden--Sea Grapes
 "For me, the magic would always begin in the  garden.
 My father, an amateur botanist, had wanted to please us by cultivating not only the plant life particular to Haiti and the Dominican Republic, but flora from all over the Caribbean, from Cuba to Trinidad, passing by Jamaica, Martinique, Guadeloupe, and the entirety of the French Antilles" (Depestre 196)